chungoid/chungoid/README.md

 source .venv/bin/activate
 pip install -r requirements.txt  # from repo root

-# 1. Create a new empty work environment and
+# 1. Create a new empty work environment

-# 2. Connect to Chungoid MCP server (both json and cli instructions below)
+# 2. Connect to Chungoid MCP server (see CLI *or* IDE instructions below)

-# 2. In your chat client / CLI, initialise a directory & begin:
+# 3. In your chat client / CLI, initialise a directory & begin:
 @chungoid set_project_context
 @chungoid initialize_project

-# 3. Begin discussing your goal with The Chungoid & refining it.
+# 4. Begin discussing your goal with The Chungoid & refining it.
 Early stage goal refinement will increase the depth of documentation & context available to your Chungoid & ensure your project thrives.
 Let Chungoid lead you through the stages!
 ```

 *That's it.*  Your working directory now holds a `.chungoid/` folder with `project_status.json`, and Stage 0 is ready to walk you through discovery and design.